thinkcompany/think_dev-standards/development-standards/accessibility.md

 When creating a list on your page, know that screen-readers benefit from well-formatted semantically structured lists using `ol`, `ul`, `dl`, and `li` tags.
 These semantics create the assistive relationships between elements on the page that accessibility tools depend on to present information coherently.

-One or two navigation link lists on a page should be a guiding principal (i.e. at the top and in the foot), and these should be wrapped in a `<nav>`.
+One or two navigation link lists on a page should be a guiding principal (i.e. at the top and in the foot).
+Wrap these in a `<nav>` element.

 **Bad**: